Shreyas-kp/Student-Sphere/README.md

 2. Open the project in **Android Studio**.

-3. If the project is using Firebase, follow the instructions in the Firebase documentation to configure your Firebase project and connect it with your Android app.
+3. Since the project is using Firebase, follow the instructions in the Firebase documentation to configure your Firebase project and connect it with your Android app.
 You'll need to add the `google-services.json` file to the `app/` directory.

 4. Build the project and run the app on your emulator or physical device.